react4j/react4j/docs/_docs/compared_to_react.md

 environment.
 There are also some features of React that exist for legacy reasons so are not implemented in React4j.

+### The constructor versus componentDidConstruct

+In React, components perform initialization in their constructor except for "Stateless Function Components" (SFCs) which do not need initialization as they are stateless.
+However, we found that in many react applications there are a lot of SFCs or stateful components that perform no initialization or only perform event handler binding (which is not used in React4j).
+As such we found it to be unnecessary boilerplate and complexity.

+In React4j, we decided that components need not define a constructor and could instead make use of the default constructor automatically provided by the runtime.
+If you wanted to perform per-component initialization you can override the lifecycle method `componentDidConstruct`.
+In practice we found it was rarely used.

 ### setState versus scheduleStateUpdate

 In React, [`setState(...)`](https://reactjs.org/docs/react-component.html#setstate) enqueues changes to the